On analytic contravariant functors on free groups: Introduction

-There is a `dual' statement for covariant functors; this requires restricting to the category $\fart$ of finite polynomial functors (those admitting a finite composition series).
+There is a dual statement for covariant functors; for this, we restrict to the category $\fart$ of finite polynomial functors (those admitting a finite composition series).
 The result can be expressed in terms of the category of right modules over the operad $\lie$, defined with respect to the operadic composition product: